Source of Funds and Settlement Evidence for Iranian Australia Visa: DFAT Advisory and AUSTRAC Compliance

 If you are a skilled visa applicant with assets in Iran — property, savings, investments — that you intend to bring to Australia, the documentation burden has increased significantly.

 The DHA does not currently demand settlement fund proof as a visa condition for 189/190/491.
-But several states' 190 and 491 programs, in their supplementary state nomination requirements, ask for evidence of financial capacity for initial settlement.
-And even where it is not formally required, having clear documentation of your asset base is important for:
+But 190 and 491 state nomination requirements are state-dependent: some programs ask for evidence of financial capacity for initial settlement, and some do not.
+Even where it is not formally required, having clear documentation of your asset base is important for:

 Free Download